kbrownell/automated_testing/README.md

 2. Run all tests against our most basic product, and not against all of our products.
 3. Added TravisCI to fewer repositories.
 4. Exclude Javascripts tests entirely, which means we wouldn't have needed to setup Selenium and xvfb.
+5. Focused on testing integrations (integrations are an important part of the value we offer).

 If we did more, or when we start working on D8
 ---